Korean contemporary

 I am thirsty.
 The dreams of men fall asleep before Seoul does, so I am

 thirsty.
 Where is the walking man who holds the lamp.
-The path in the field
+The path in the

 is no where to be seen, he who sits on a pile of ash and weeps while he